mikemckiernan/NeMo-Guardrails/docs/user-guides/configuration-guide.md

     Output rails are applied to the model response only.
 ```

-Even if `remove_reasoning_traces` is set to `True`, end users can still receive the thinking traces from the Nemotron models by requesting the detailed thinking, as shown in the following example:
+Even when `remove_reasoning_traces` is `True`, end users can still receive the thinking traces from the Nemotron models by requesting the detailed thinking, as shown in the following example:

 ```{code-block} bash
 from nemoguardrails import LLMRails, RailsConfig